 Translation?
 With the click of a button, you can turn 50,000 UR points into 50,000 United miles or 50,000 Marriott Bonvoy points.

-Redeeming through these direct transfers can garner you an incredible value for your points — better than the 50% bonus described below — especially when it comes to United, British Airways, Southwest, Virgin, Iberia, and Hyatt.
+Redeeming through these direct point transfers can garner you an incredible value — better than the 50% bonus described below — especially when it comes to United, British Airways, Southwest, Virgin, Iberia, and Hyatt.

 Although you’ll usually get more value by transferring your points directly to airlines or hotels, sometimes it’s difficult to find availability.
 And sometimes you just don’t want to deal with the hassle of finding a rewards flight.